textileio/papers/draft.md

-The use of a single Read and Follow Key for an entire Log means that, should either of these keys be leaked via malicious (or other/accidental) means, there is no way to prevent a Peer with the leaked keys from listening to Events or traversing the Log history.
+The use of a single Read and Follow Key for an entire Log means that, should either of these keys be leaked via malicious (or other possibly accidental) means, there is no way to prevent a Peer with the leaked keys from listening to Events or traversing the Log history.
 Potential solutions currently being explored by Textile developers include key rotation at specific Event offsets [@hashicorpKeyRotation],